 - 1. Complete bid; - 2.
 Quality and availability of the facility and other necessary accommodations; - 3.
-Geographical location (which may include such factors as rotation of sites, weather, accessibility and transportation costs); and - 4.
+Geographical location (which may include such factors as rotation of sites, weather, accessibility and transportation costs); - 4.
+Seeding; and - 5.
 Attendance history and revenue potential, which shall be considered necessary to assure fiscal responsibility.

 In addition, the Women's Basketball Committee requires each host to videotape all contests at its site, and before leaving, make video available to each team a copy of the contest in which it participated.
 Sites will also be evaluated as to the availability of appropriate practice times for all competing teams as well as other events on campus occurring during the championship.
-To host preliminary-round contests, a regulation court as defined in the 2019-20 and 2020-21 NCAA Women's Basketball Rules must be used.
+To host first-round, second-round or sectional contests, a regulation court as defined in the 2021-22 and 2022-23 NCAA Women's Basketball Rules must be used.
 Please review the host operations manual for a detailed list of facility requirements.